KevinSCLin/Kevin-Vlad-Test-Docs/docs/Vlad-test.md

 attitude to changes:
 >If you don't like something change it.
 If you can't change it, change your attitude.

-This second quote, from [Winston Churchill](https://www.brainyquote.com/quotes/winston_churchill_161474) on why he prefers pigs to cats or dogs.
+This second quote, from [Winston Churchill](https://www.brainyquote.com/quotes/winston_churchill_161474) on his animal preference:
 >I am fond of pigs.
 Dogs look up to us.
 Cats look down on us.
 Pigs treat us as equals.